SparrowTek/CashuKit/README.md

 [![Swift Package Manager](https://img.shields.io/badge/Swift%20Package%20Manager-compatible-brightgreen.svg)](https://github.com/apple/swift-package-manager)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-Native Apple platform client library for the Cashu ecash protocol.
-CashuKit provides deep integration with iOS, macOS, and other Apple platforms, leveraging system frameworks for security, performance, and user experience.
+Native Apple platform SDK for the Cashu ecash protocol.
+CashuKit provides deep integration with iOS, macOS, and other Apple platforms, leveraging system frameworks for security, performance, and reliability.

 ## Overview

-CashuKit is the Apple-native layer built on top of [CoreCashu](https://github.com/SparrowTek/CoreCashu), providing:
-- **Deep Platform Integration**: Keychain, Face ID, iCloud sync, and more
+CashuKit is a **headless SDK** built on top of [CoreCashu](https://github.com/SparrowTek/CoreCashu).
+It provides Apple-platform-specific implementations but **does not include any UI components**.
+Apps are expected to build their own user interfaces using the CashuKit APIs.

+**What CashuKit provides:**
+- Keychain-based secure storage
+- Face ID / Touch ID / Optic ID authentication
+- iCloud Keychain sync support
+- Background task processing
+- Network monitoring with offline queueing
+- Privacy-preserving structured logging

+**What CashuKit does NOT provide:**
-- **Native UI Components**: Ready-to-use SwiftUI views for wallet functionality
+- SwiftUI views or UI components
-- **Background Processing**: Continue wallet operations when your app is suspended
-- **Network Resilience**: Intelligent offline handling with automatic retry
-- **Privacy-First**: Native logging with sensitive data redaction
+- Pre-built wallet screens
+- Transaction list views

+For UI implementation, refer to the example app or build your own using the `AppleCashuWallet` class.

 ## Architecture

 ```
 ┌─────────────────────────────────────────┐
 │           Your iOS/macOS App            │
+│         (Your UI goes here)             │
 ├─────────────────────────────────────────┤
 │              CashuKit                   │  ← You are here
-│  (Apple Platform Integration Layer)     │
+│  (Apple Platform Integration - No UI)  │
 ├─────────────────────────────────────────┤
 │              CoreCashu                  │
 │    (Platform-Agnostic Protocol)         │